wp-plugins/google-maps-v3-shortcode/readme.txt

 Ex:
 [map w="200" h="100"]

+= Can you add info bubbles? =
+Yes!
+Add the "infowindow" parameter

+Ex:
+[map address="New York" marker="yes" infowindow="Hello New York!"]

 = Can you add KML's? =
 Yes!
 Just provide the url link to the KML file.
 The map will auto center and zoom to the extent of your KML.